arey0pushpa/Dependent-types-ML0-Pi/README.md

 ---------------------------------------------
 Thanks :

-Prof Raghavan for the Help specially type checking example.
+Prof Raghavan for the help.
+Especially type checking example :)

 Prof Deepak.D for alallowing me to attend the course and rest of the students for tolerating me.